Glim888/GameMaker-GUI-Template/readme.md

 **Variables you can change:**

+- title of the checkbox
 ```
 cb_title = "";
 ```
+- font of the title
 ```
 cb_titleFont = 0;
 ```
+- color of the title
 ```
 cb_titleColor = 0;
 ```
+- default / actual state of the checkbox (checked or not)
 ```
 cb_state = 0;
 ```